A comprehensive guide on last mile delivery solution: Features, benefits, and future implications

 The last mile delivery solution can help you boost productivity by eliminating any unnecessary idling or unplanned diversions.

 What is the future of last mile delivery?

 As e-commerce increases, time-critical deliveries will become paramount.
 Here are some ideas on what innovations will be necessary for last mile delivery in the future:

 - Multiple Options

-Companies must adapt to changing customer demands; home deliveries, same-day deliveries, time windows, delayed deliveries, alternative locations, unmanned pack-station at offices, neighborhood stores and in public transport stations, customer-centric return processes for products, and packaging and just-in-time deliveries.
+Companies must adapt to changing customer demands; home deliveries, same-day deliveries, time windows, delayed deliveries, alternative locations, unmanned pack-station at offices, neighbourhood stores and in public transport stations, customer-centric return processes for products and packaging and just-in-time deliveries.
 There will be multiple touchpoints with customers in the future.

 - Smart planning, IoT and reliance on ride-sharing

 Since urban freight mostly involves finding an unloading zone, walking and actual delivery, new transport planning and scheduling systems will be developed using big data to forecast delivery routes and using real-time traffic information and availability of unloading zones for planning and scheduling.
 The reliance on ride-sharing will become commonplace as these social delivery networks will lead to innovation in urban freight.